sodaliterocks/sodalite/README.md

 ### Missing Apps

 * **AppCenter**<br />Although this builds on Fedora it refuses to work properly in Silverblue due to the nature of everything.
 Without proper support for OSTree, and a lack of PackageKit in the host, errors are thrown and nothing really loads in. _GNOME Software_ instead serves as a replacement, along with the AppCenter Flatpak repository being pre-installed.
-* **Mail**<br />This app is not yet in the upstream for Fedora.
 * **Web**<br />As Fedora uses Firefox as the default browser, Web (Epiphany) is not installed by default.
 You can rectify this by running `sodalite-install-epiphany`.

 ### Other Issues

 * Various _Switchboard_ (System Settings) items are not included as they are not available on Fedora currently.
 Relevant issues can be found in the [elementary organisation on GitHub](https://github.com/elementary?q=switchboard-plug-&type=all&language=&sort=).
 Most importantly, _User Accounts_, and _Date & Time_, are missing.
 * _Universal Access_ in _Switchboard_ does not work.
-* On first start, the dock will appear screwed up as the defaults aren't copied in: you can rectify this by running `sodalite-reset-plank-items`.
-You'll also be missing a few other defaults you may wish to copy from `/etc/skel/`.
-	* If you're installing Fedora Silverblue fresh, an easy-ish way to fix this is to make a temporary user, then after setting up Sodalite create your actual user and delete the temporary user.
 * Various theming issues, due to be fixed in the upstream:
 	* Some apps appear odd, such as Firefox which entirely lacks rounded corners.
 	* Many Flatpak apps will not be themed and fallback to the Adwaita theme.